Nudibranch.com.au

 Our Latest Find

-10 mm - Mooloolah River, La Balsa Park, Sunshine Coast, Queensland, Australia.
+20 mm - Mooloolah River, La Balsa Park, Buddina, Sunshine Coast, Queensland, Australia

 About this Nudibranch website

-We embarked upon this adventure of ours while diving here on the Sunshine Coast, Queensland, Australia 20 years ago.
-Upon realizing the amazing variety of nudibranchs we were seeing, we developed an appetite for not only finding as many different species as possible but identifying and learning all we could about these most amazing creatures of the sea.
+I embarked upon this adventure while diving here on the Sunshine Coast, Queensland, Australia 22 years ago.
+Upon realizing the amazing variety of nudibranchs I was seeing, I developed an appetite for not only finding as many different species as possible but identifying and learning all I could about these most amazing creatures of the sea.

 NOTE: This website is not "definitive", as some do claim, we don't claim to be, but, it does show the viewer pretty pictures of what we find here in our wonderfully diverse backyard...Enjoy!